concur/react-concur/README.md

 ## Suggested Topics
 - Demonstration of hosting react/redux in legacy screens
 - Understanding the life cycle of server-side vs. client-side rendering
-- Animations and integrating with redux state changes (Ryan Ewing)
+- Animations and integrating with redux state changes
 - Don't unnecessarily invent prop names - align with HTML attribute names
 - Server-side data loading vs. client-side data loading with componentDidMount as an anti-pattern unless in a HOC
 - Fully-declared propTypes and detailed shape definitions